 - 2.2.1.
 Application of the Civil Practice Act: Georgia law does not specify which procedural rules apply to protective order proceedings. - A. On the one hand, the Civil Practice Act states that, "this chapter governs the procedure in all courts of record of this state in all actions of a civil nature."
 O.C.G.A. § 9-11-1. - B. On the other hand, an unofficial opinion of the Georgia Attorney General states that, "the Family Violence Act is a special statutory proceeding rather than a regular civil action."
 1995 Op.
 Atty.
 Gen. No. U95-7.
-According to this opinion, since "abbreviated procedures are specifically outlined in the Family Violence Act ... the CPA would not apply."
+According to this opinion,

+- since "abbreviated procedures are specifically outlined in the Family Violence Act ... the CPA would not apply."
 Id.
 This opinion also states that, even where the Family Violence Act does not specify a procedure, the Civil Practice Act would not apply, "because the latter is not a civil action in the ordinary meaning of the term."
 Id.
 The opinion does assert that "if...
 CPA...provisions were used, they would be sufficient."
-Id.

-- C. The Georgia Court of Appeals reached the same conclusion in dicta, relying on this opinion.
+Id. - C. The Georgia Court of Appeals reached the same conclusion in dicta, relying on this opinion.
 Carroll v.
 State, 224 Ga.
 App.
 543, 546, 481 S.E.2d 562, 564 (1997).
 See also O.C.G.A. § 9-11-81 (applying the Civil Practice Act to "special statutory proceedings.") - D. Thus, where a protective order statute creates a process that diverges from the Civil Practice Act, it would appear that the protective order statute would control.
 Where a protective order statute is silent on a particular point of procedure that the Civil Practice Act specifies, the CPA may still not control.
 However, in such a case, compliance with the Civil Practice Act would seem to satisfy the protective order statutes. - 2.2.2.
 Superior Court Rules: The Uniform Superior Court rules governing "domestic relations" actions do govern petitions under the Family Violence Act.
 Uniform Superior Court Rule 24.1.
+These rules do not explicitly include either stalking or employer protective orders. - A. Uniform Superior Court Rule 3.2 provides that actions involving "substantially the same" parties, subject matter, and factual issues, will be assigned to the same judge.
+This may be relevant where a party petitioning for a TPO is also involved in civil proceedings related to custody or divorce.
+However, the Court of Appeals has held that, at least for purposes of appeal, a court's dismissal of a TPO was a separate case from a dismissal of a change-in-custody petition, even though the rulings were issued under the same case number by the same court.
+Perlman v.
+Perlman, 734 S.E.2d 560, 565-66 (Ga.
+Ct.
+App.
+2012).

-These rules do not explicitly include either stalking or employer protective orders. - 2.2.3.
-Similarity of Protective Order Procedures: - A. The stalking protective order statute incorporates by reference certain procedural and substantive provisions of the Family Violence Act.
+2.2.3.
+Similarity of Protective Order Procedures:

+- A. The stalking protective order statute incorporates by reference certain procedural and substantive provisions of the Family Violence Act.
 O.C.G.A. § 16-5-94(e) cross-referencing O.C.G.A. §§ 19-13-3(c) & (d), 19-13-4(b),(c) & (d), and 19-13-5.
-These provisions include those: - 1. for scheduling hearings within 30 days of the filing of the petition. - 2. defining the roles of lay advocates and clerks in preparing petitions. - 3. requiring issuance of final orders to sheriffs, and retention of orders by sheriffs. - 4. governing the duration of final orders. - 5. establishing the effectiveness of final orders throughout Georgia. - 6. specifying the supplemental nature of remedies under each statute. - B. The dating violence protective order statute has near identical procedural provisions to the Family Violence Act.
-The Family Violence Act specifies that non-minors may seek relief under this statute and that non-minors can seek relief on behalf of a minor by filing a petition pursuant to this act.
-Though the Dating Violence Act does not specify procedures for minor petitioners, there is nothing in the statute excluding minors from seeking relief.
-O.C.G.A. §§ 19-13-3, 19-13A-3.
-According to Georgia Law, the Civil Practice Act does not apply to cases of Family Violence except when it is silent on an issue.
-An unofficial opinion of the
+These provisions include those: - 1. for scheduling hearings within 30 days of the filing of the petition. - 2. defining the roles of lay advocates and clerks in preparing petitions. - 3. requiring issuance of final orders to sheriffs, and retention of orders by sheriffs. - 4. governing the duration of final orders. - 5. establishing the effectiveness of final orders throughout Georgia.